Qlik-PE/ImmersionDay/content/Lab/index.en.md

 ![ ](/static/qlik-images/image73.png)

-*Note if you run into issues with QCDI complaining about S3 access please verify the qlik-replicate user has access to S3 buckets.*
+*Note if you run into issues with Qlik Cloud Data Integration complaining about S3 access please verify the qlik-qlik cloud data integration user has access to S3 buckets.*

 ![ ](/static/qlik-images/image74.png)

-*QCDI can write directly to S3 For more details about using Amazon S3 as a target, please review the section "Using a Amazon S3 as a Target" in Chapter 9 "Adding and Managing Target Endpoints" of the [QCDI User Guide](https://qlik-aws-sap.netlify.app/files/Qlik_Replicate_User_Guide.pdf)*
+*Qlik Cloud Data Integration can write directly to S3 For more details about using Amazon S3 as a target, please review the section "Using a Amazon S3 as a Target" in Chapter 9 "Adding and Managing Target Endpoints" of the [Qlik Cloud Data Integration User Guide](<https://qlik-aws-sap.netlify.app/files/Qlik_Qlik> Cloud Data Integration_User_Guide.pdf)*

 ###

 ### Step 3 - Configure Your Task

-Now that we have configured our SAP source and Redshift target endpoints, we need to tie them together in what we call a Replicate **task**.
+Now that we have configured our SAP source and Redshift target endpoints, we need to tie them together in what we call a Qlik Cloud Data Integration **task**.
 In short, a task defines the following:

 - A source endpoint